Driving the Darling River

 The poignancy of his dedication to his wife is that on the anniversary of Mary's death on August 19, the setting sun is reflected from the cross to point where the front door of their house was located.
 Very moving!

-Not only testament to the love and devotion of a husband for his wife, the monument demonstrates the accuracy of navigation technology of the 1800's.
+Not only testament to the love and devotion of a husband for his wife, but the monument also demonstrates the accuracy of navigation technology of the 1800s.
 Its alignment was calculated by one of the river-boat captains of the Darling River.

 The annual Louth Races is an annual weekend horse racing meet that swells the town's population from around 100 to over 4,000.
-It is seven race program that has been running for over 50 years; although race in Louth goes as far back as the 1880's and is probably the reason why Henry Lawson described Louth as 'a place the loved a pint and a punt'.
+It is a seven-race program that has been running for over 50 years; although race in Louth goes as far back as the 1880s and is probably the reason why Henry Lawson described Louth as 'a place the loved a pint and a punt'.

 Twenty kilometres south of Louth on the western side of the Darling River is a Trilby Station, a 5th generation 320,000 acre sheep property steeped in pastoral history.
 For those who visit while touring the Darling River, Trilby is known as the ultimate Outback experience!

 Today, Trilby Station's owners Liz and Gary Murray provide visitors with Outback accommodation ranging from river campsites to very comfortable converted shears quarters and cottages.
-Staying at Trilby provides and insight to the workings of a modern day sheep stations as well its history with a unique interpretive tour of the historic homesteads of the property.
+Staying at Trilby provides an insight to the workings of a modern-day sheep stations as well its history with a unique interpretive tour of the historic homesteads of the property.
 With some of the best fishing and yabbying spots on the Darling River, it is easy to see why it is so popular with visitors.